kristineaajuhl/LAAmeshing_and_SSM/README.md

 Register to common template
 Registers all LAs to a common template (point correspondence).
 Use precomputed template (0) or make new one from 3 iterations on your data (1)
+(Make sure to check the elastix and MRF directories in line 21-24)
 ```
 python register_to_template.py --n <path_to_filelist.txt> --s <path_to_surfaces> --p <"Full"/"LAA"> --t <0/1>
 ```